mpnowacki/python-pdfkit/README.rst

 .. code-block:: bash

-	$ pip install pdfkit  (or pip3 for python3)
+	$ pip install bundled-pdfkit  (or pip3 for python3)

-2. Install wkhtmltopdf:
+2. Install wkhtmltopdf (no need to do that):

 * Debian/Ubuntu: